Microsoft EA Cost Optimization FAQs

 Q: How can the true-up process be used to manage costs effectively?

-A: The annual true-up can be leveraged as a cost management tool rather than just a billing exercise.
-For one, it allows you to defer costs until needed โ you donโt pay for growth licenses until the true-up.
 In essence, Microsoft provides a credit line: you deploy what you need in the year and settle up once a year at the same discounted rate.
-This means youโre not paying upfront for licenses you might need; you pay when you need them.
+This means you’re not paying upfront for licenses you might not need; you pay only when you need them.

-Also, you get insights into your growth by analyzing your true-up each year.
-If true-ups are consistently high, that indicates growing usage โ you might use that trend to negotiate better terms at renewal (since you proved expansion).
-If true-ups are zero or low, that indicates stable usage.
-Maybe you initially over-provisioned and can adjust it at renewal to save costs.
+Additionally, you gain valuable insights into your growth by analyzing your true-up each year.
+If true-ups are consistently high, that indicates growing usage – you might use that trend to negotiate better terms at renewal (since you proved expansion).

 To use true-ups for cost management:

-- Some companies treat the EA true-up as a yearly โtrue-down opportunityโ in practice: they might discover some unused licenses and decide not to report any growth for those โ effectively offsetting new needs with old unused ones (this is informal; officially, you should report net increases, but if they removed deployments equal to new ones, the true-up could be zero).
+- Some companies treat the EA true-up as a yearly “true-down opportunity” in practice: they might discover some unused licenses and decide not to report any growth for those – effectively offsetting new needs with old unused ones (this is informal; officially, you should report net increases, but if they removed deployments equal to new ones, the true-up could be zero).
 They planned and balanced to minimize cost.

 The key is tracking: by keeping track of license moves throughout the year, you can minimize the net growth you have to pay for.
-Use true-up time to remove any excess (since you can drop at renewal, not at true-up, but you can internally identify things to drop and do it concurrently so you donโt carry them forward).
+Use true-up time to remove any excess (since you can drop at renewal, not at true-up, but you can internally identify things to drop and do it concurrently so you don’t carry them forward).

-In summary, true-ups include a bill and a checkpoint to reconcile licenses.
 By actively managing throughout the year, the true-up bill should be expected and optimized to include only necessary additions.
-This ensures you only pay for what you must add at the agreed rates, not a penny more.
+This ensures you only pay for what you need to add at the agreed-upon rates, not a penny more.

 Q: What are “right-sizing” licenses, and how does it apply to EA?

-In EA terms, this often refers to tailoring the license edition or bundle to the userโs needs.
+In EA terms, this often refers to tailoring the license edition or bundle to the user’s needs.
 For example:

 - If only 10% of your users need the advanced features of Office 365 E5, right-sizing would mean assigning E5 to those 10% and E3 to the remaining 90%.

-- If some users donโt need Office (perhaps kiosk workers who just need email via a browser), right-sizing might assign them an F3 license instead of a full desktop suite.
+- If some users don’t need Office (perhaps kiosk workers who just need email via a browser), right-sizing might assign them an F3 license instead of a full desktop suite.

-- The concept also applies to server infrastructure โ e.g., right-sizing Windows Server licenses by virtualizing and consolidating workloads so youโre not licensing idle servers.
+- The concept also applies to server infrastructure – e.g., right-sizing Windows Server licenses by virtualizing and consolidating workloads so you’re not licensing idle servers.

 In an EA, you have the flexibility to adjust this mix at renewal (and, to some extent, via true-up for adding different licenses).